In this by-law and all other by-laws of the Corporation, unless the context otherwise requires:

 iii.
 As set out in the articles, each Class A voting member is entitled to receive notice of, attend and vote at all meetings of members and each such Class A voting member shall be entitled to one (1) vote at such meetings.

-Class B Members (Affiliate and Professional members)
+Class B Members (Affiliate, Professional and Corporate Associate members)

 i.
 Class B non-voting membership shall be available to persons who have applied and have been accepted for Class B non-voting membership in the Corporation.